marios-pz/model_splitter.sh/README.md

 # File Splitter and Combiner

-This repository contains two bash scripts: a file splitter and a file combiner.
-The splitter script divides a large file into smaller chunks, and the combiner script combines these chunks back into the original file.
+This repository contains the necessary scripts to split and combine chunks to recover or divide a original file.

 ## Combiner